-Trelleborg 601 Power-Lock™ integrated system uses the mandrel together with the seal as a tool to form the pipe socket during the manufacturing process.
-The seal becomes part of the socket forming tool used to shape its own seal groove reducing irregularities and tolerances in the socket.
+Trelleborg 601 Power-LockTM is integrated into the pipe during the manufacturing process.
+By heating the pipe and using the mandrel together with the seal as a tool to form the socket, the seal is effectively shaping its own groove.
+This reduces irregularities and tolerances in the socket.

 The Power-Lock™ is a composite seal consisting of: